Saxo review 2026: is it the best European broker for you?

 In June 2023, the Danish FSA designated Saxo Bank A/S as a Systemically Important Financial Institution (SIFI) in Denmark.
 This carries three practical implications:

-• Higher minimum capital requirements (Total Capital Ratio of 24.8% as of 2025)
+- Higher minimum capital requirements (total capital ratio of 24.8% at the end of 2025)

-• Enhanced regulatory supervision
+- Enhanced regulatory supervision

-• Higher probability of state intervention in case of distress (though not a guarantee)
+- Higher probability of state intervention in case of distress (though not a guarantee)

 In addition, S&P Global Ratings reaffirmed Saxo's A- long-term rating with stable outlook in March 2026.
 Historically, A- rated financial institutions have an estimated 10-year probability of default of around 1-2% - a very low risk level.
 For comparison, Interactive Brokers Ireland Limited holds the same A- rating.